johnmcfarlane/papers/cpp/contractual-disappointment.md

 In short:

+* Use modern C++ guidelines and tools to prevent bugs before they are written.
 * Use assertions to formally express C++ API Contracts.
 * Then, you can easily choose a bug handling strategy, change your mind, or use different strategies for different contracts and in different builds.